This is the multi-page printable view of this section. Click here to print.

 • the bitwidth of each block is stored as a byte

-• each miniblock is a list of bit packed ints according to the bit width stored at the begining of the block
+• each miniblock is a list of bit packed ints according to the bit width stored at the beginning of the block

 To encode a block, we will: